Clinical Negligence & Healthcare

 Inquests

 Frances has extensive inquest experience arising in the context of medical treatment, including where capacity is an issue.
 She draws on her Court of Protection experience in these difficult cases.
-Recently Frances represented the family at an inquest where neglect was found on the basis of systemic failings by mental health services to provide support and accommodation to a vulnerable young adult.
-She is instructed in the civil claim which is ongoing.
+For example, Frances represented the family at an inquest where neglect was found on the basis of systemic failings by mental health services to provide support and accommodation to a vulnerable young adult.
+The claim was recently settled following mediation at which she advised.

 Public Access Accredited